MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-07-24-compatibility-tests-for-ios-11.md

 All the above features were validated to work on iOS 11 beta 3.

 #### Known Issues
-* Starting with iOS 11, Apple had updated WebCrypto API in Safari 11 which is not compatible with the current MobileFirst API.
-As a result, the MobileFirst Mobile and Web app might failed to start when the device has upgraded to iOS 11.
-The fix is added to IBM Web SDK , can be downloaded from [here.](https://www.npmjs.com/package/ibm-mfp-web-sdk)
+* Starting with iOS 11, Apple has updated [WebCrypto API](https://www.w3.org/TR/WebCryptoAPI/) in Safari 11 which is not compatible with the current MobileFirst API.Refer [Whats New In Safari  11](https://developer.apple.com/library/content/releasenotes/General/WhatsNewInSafari/Safari_11_0/Safari_11_0.html) for details.As a results, a web app consuming the Web SDK for MobileFirst will fail to launch on a device running on iOS 11.
+Updating to the latest version of IBM Web sdk will resolve this issue and can be downloaded from [here.](https://www.npmjs.com/package/ibm-mfp-web-sdk)

 * Starting with iOS 11, Apple had updated behaviour around the status bar area which will be particularly important for developers using tools like Apache Cordova or Ionic.
 In particular, this change in behaviour affects any web-based apps that use fixed position header bars when they are built for iOS 11.We observed following issues.

-** We observed UI contains white areas at the top and bottom of the screen when running on iPhone X simulator as below.
+* We observed UI contains white areas at the top and bottom of the screen when running on iPhone X simulator as below.
 ![iPhone X Ui Issue]({{site.baseurl}}/assets/blog/2017-07-24-compatibility-tests-for-ios-11/IPhoneX_UIIssue.png)

-** As you scroll up, the content will move up behind the status bar.
+* As you scroll up, the content will move up behind the status bar.
 As you scroll down, it will again fall down below the status bar.A quick video to explain the issue and the fix is available below.

 <div class="sizer">
   <div class="embed-responsive embed-responsive-16by9">